-Unfortunately, if you want to stay somewhere on the northern side of the city, decent reasonably priced hotels are limited.
-The Broadway Hotel is possibly the best choice without being isolated too far from the city center.
+Looking for an inexpensive, no-frills hotel and don't mind basic facilities?
+Legendary Hotel Broadway is your best bet in central Kolkata.
 The hotel is located in Kolkata's business district, opposite Chandni Chowk Metro train station (which is useful for those wanting to take public transport to Puja destinations).
-Yes, the hotel is old (it was built in 1937) but it's full of Colonial charm, with huge airy (but basic rooms), friendly staff, and good food.
-There's also a bar, with cheap beer, on the premises.
+Yes, the hotel is old (it was built in 1937 and hasn't had much work done on it since) but it's full of Colonial charm, with huge airy rooms, friendly staff, and good food.
+There's also a bar with cheap beer on the premises.

-- Rates: From 1,045 rupees per night, for a double with a private bath.
+- Rates: From around 1,000 rupees per night, for a double with shared bathroom.

 For a completely different experience during Durga Puja, stay at Kolkata's floating hotel.
-The Floatel Hotel, modeled on a cruise liner, is moored on the banks of the Hooghly River and is well positioned to catch the action on the last day of the festival when the idols are immersed in the river.
+The eco-friendly Floatel Hotel, modeled on a cruise liner, is moored on the banks of the Hooghly River near Babu Ghat.
+It's well positioned to catch the action on the last day of the festival when the idols are immersed in the river.
 There are 49 guest rooms.
-Make sure you get a Sunset room that faces the river.
 The hotel's rooftop restaurant offers panoramic views.

 - Address: 9/10 Strand Road, opposite State Bank of India headquarters, BBD Bagh, Kolkata.